 I note, some parents may not want their kids to know every detail of their financial lives so sometimes discretion has to be used.

-Second, if the heirs are young adults with little or no funds of their own, these meetings are also a crash course on how a sophisticated wealth plan, including how registered and non-registered plans, share ownership arrangements, insurance policies, Wills, Powers of Attorney and so on, all fit together.
+Second, if the heirs are young adults with little or no funds of their own, these meetings are also a crash course on how a sophisticated wealth plan, including how registered and non-registered plans, share ownership arrangements, Wills, Powers of Attorney and so on, all fit together.
 Your children may not have had the opportunities you’ve had, or they may be searching for a career, or may even have a sense of entitlement and feel that your money is owed to them.
 If so, the experience of talking to professionals and seeing how much intricate planning goes into preserving wealth could be a resounding wakeup call.
 They’ll learn money can seep away without good planning.

 Third, these family meetings ideally should be a catalyst for thoughts and discussion about what the next generation would like to do when they inherit the wealth.
 That’s because, depending on what their outlook is, certain assets and responsibilities may or may not be appropriate for each child and that could trigger changes to your estate plan.
 Examples of this could be selling a cottage that no one has the time to maintain or rethinking the family business if no one wants the reins.

 The process of getting family members involved is a lot to take in all at once for younger people with no exposure to personal finance but this process emphasizes the responsibility needed.
 Moreover, I think it highlights the value of the work people like I do.
 And it goes without saying that if you’ve had a successful and profitable relationship with your team, your adult kids have the ability to develop the same bonds with the same team of advisors.
 So lastly, these meetings can highlight the professional expertise required for successful wealth plans and hopefully give the next generation some pointers on what they should be doing with their own financial futures.